Film vs. Video In

 The Softer Look of Film

-In some people's minds the sharpness of video isn't a plus.
+In some people's minds the sharpness and clarity of video isn't a plus.

 For one thing, the soft ambiance surrounding the film image is subconsciously if not consciously associated with "Hollywood film making.''